michaelgwelch/loominate.net/_posts/2012-04-07-loop-invariant-proofs.md

 "[++[>[-]]]"
 </pre>

 And assume we call `FindMatch` with an index of 3.
 The public method will determine that we need to search right with an <var>increment=1</var> and will call the private `FindMatch`.
 This method will move the index to 4 and set the <var>nestLevel</var> equal to 1.
 This means we are 1 level deep relative to the bracket at index 3.
 Note if we look at the entire string we can see that at index 4 we are actually nested 2 levels deep because there is an opening bracket at position 0 and position 3.
-We don&#8217;t care about the nesting level globally.
+We don't care about the nesting level globally.
 Just relative to the starting bracket.

 **Initialization**
 In the first two lines of the private `FindMatch` method we move the index 1 position (either forward or backward depending on the value of <var>increment</var>).
 This means that we are nested within one pair of matching brackets. (relative to the starting bracket).
 So we know that the invariant is true before the first iteration and after initialization is complete.